Poughkeepsie High School

 Poughkeepsie High School is the public high school (grades 9-12) in the city of Poughkeepsie, New York.
 It is categorized as an inner city school district as a result of the high percentage of students living in low-income households.
 In the 2014-2015 school year, 73% of students were eligible for free or reduced-price lunch.
 PHS did not meet the Adequate Yearly Progress (AYP) specified by the No Child Left Behind Act in 2011-12.
 Poughkeepsie High School is currently the only 9-12 school within the Poughkeepsie City School District.

 In 2014-15, there were 1,137 students enrolled in the High School, with an average class size of 20.
 The student:teacher ratio was approximately 13:1.
 The attendance rate in the 2013-2014 school year was 93%, and the suspension rate in that same year was 22%.
 30% of teachers have their master's degree plus 30 Hours or Doctorate.

-Poughkeepsie High School also hosts a first-of-its-kind program with the Dutchess County Regional Chamber of Commerce.
-This program has staff from the Chamber of Commerce teaching alongside a PHS teacher in the classroom.
-Students are taught job and career skills as well as enhanced typing.
-Students in the class also have an opportunity to network with local business owners.
-The Chamber of Commerce and High School host monthly gatherings with students from the class in which they participate in bonding activities with the local business owners.
-This public-private partnership with the Dutchess County Regional Chamber of Commerce gives Poughkeepsie High School students access to a greater pool of resources and a chance for highly effective community outreach.